How Often Should You Jump Rope Each Week? Answered.

 Are you already training regularly every week?

-If you’re an avid gym goer, then you should have no trouble incorporating the jump rope into your current routine.
-But this doesn’t mean you should jump into using the rope every day.
+If you’re an avid gym-goer, then you should have no trouble incorporating the jump rope into your current routine.
+But this doesn’t mean you should start using the rope every day.

-Even if you train every single day, you have to gradually incorporate the rope into the mix.
-You have to let your legs adapt to the new stresses that jumping rope brings to the table.
+Even if you train regularly, you have to gradually incorporate the rope into the mix.
+You have to let the muscles and connective tissues in your legs adapt to the new stresses that jumping rope brings.

-Always make sure you’re listening to what your body is telling you.
-If it’s telling you to rest, then listen to it.
+Always listen to what your body is telling you.
+If it’s telling you to rest, listen to it.
 It’s better to take a day off here and there than be forced to take a month off due to an injury.